Olgiati Bridge: History

 A few years before the idea for the Olgiati Bridge became a discussion, the Wilkes T. Thrasher Bridge had been built in 1955 to provide a way of traveling across the Tennessee River.
 The Wilkes T. Thrasher bridge and others were built to help the growth of Chattanooga and to expand the use of the river, as well as to provide more ways of travel.
-Born a native Tennesseean in 1901, Peter Rudolph Olgiati, mainly known as P.R.
+Born a native Tennessean in 1901, Peter Rudolph Olgiati, mainly known as P.R.
 Olgiati, was appointed to the City Commission and filled the seat of an unexpired term, and later became mayor of Chattanooga for 12 years.
 He supported the expansion of Chattanooga and building bridges was part of his plan.
 The bridge expansions were made to contribute to the growth of Chattanooga and to expand the use of the river, as well as to provide more ways of travel for anyone passing through the area.